-The answer is that add-ons in the distribution directory are not loaded like normal add-ons.
+The answer is that add-ons in the distribution/bundles directory are not loaded like normal add-ons.
 All that happens is that their chrome.manifest file is loaded and read.
-They are never integrated into Firefox's add-on manager.
+They are never integrated into Firefox’s add-on manager.
 That means that if the add-on uses tries to use the AddonManager API, it will fail.
+It also means that restartless (bootstrapped add-ons) will not work either.
+Even though they have a chrome.manifest, it’s not used to integrate the add-on.

-If you find an add-on that doesn't work in the distribution directory, the best course of action is to put it in the extensions diretory where the executable is located.
+If you find an add-on that doesn’t work in the distribution/bundles directory, the best course of action is to put it in the extensions directory where the executable is located.
 Those are loaded like normal add-ons.

 As a side note, I’m going to try to use this post to kick off a Q&A series to try to encourage me to blog.
 If you have ANY questions about customizing Firefox, send them my way.